ripolln/hywaves/hywaves/swash/resources/swash_bin/readme.txt

-swash.exe file should be here
+swash_ser.exe file should be here